jarlathkelly/jarlath-connacht-queue/README.md

 ```

 ## Documentation
 JavaDoc Documentation will be generated in the /target/site/apidocs/com/jarlath/assignment folder once the project has been installed.
+Open the index.html file in a browser to navigate the JavaDocs.

 ## History